simplenetes-io/podc/PODSPEC.md

                 # Serve an errorfile from HAProxy.
                 # The format is HTTP_ERROR_CODE FILEPATH.
-                # This can be used as a fallback with a low importance to become active when another pod with same ingress rules
+                # This can be used as a fallback with a low weight to become active when another pod with same ingress rules
                 # is taken out of rotation and we want to display a nice "maintenance page".
                 errorfile: 500 /mnt/errorfiles/500.http